donnaken15/FastGH3/.github/ISSUE_TEMPLATE/bug_report.md

 For a more step by step tutorial on how to catch crashes, follow [this tutorial](https://ghwt.de/wiki/#/sdk/debuggingcrashes?id=debugging-crashes).</details>

-**Screenshots**
+**Screenshots or attachments**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem, or a log from the mod that contains more details.
+(launcher.txt is created by the main program, output.txt is created by the game)

 **When I downloaded this mod/what version I'm using (most likely required)**